ldi-github/shirates-core/doc/markdown/vision/basic/text_and_image_recognition/finding_image_by_ai_ml.md

 ### Pros.

 - Using AI inference, it is more robust than pixel-by-pixel comparisons
-- Images for template matching can be shared between Android and iOS at each display resolution (if the design is the same)
+- Fewer template images for matching are required.
+They can be shared between Android and iOS at each display resolution (if the design is the same).

 ### Cons.